‘ACOTAR’ TV Show Alert! New Update About Sarah J. Maas Adaptation Revealed

 How many books are in the ACOTAR series?

 There are three books in the main Feyre-centered trilogy, a novella, and a fourth novel focused on a different character (which we won’t spoil in case you haven’t read Wings and Ruin yet).
-Maas is currently working on the sixth novel in the series, which we expect to come out in late 2025 or 2026.
+Maas is set to publish the sixth and seventh novels in the series in the coming months.
 She also has the Throne of Glass (eight books) and Crescent City (three books) series, which tangentially exist in the same universe.

 Do you need to read the entire ACOTAR series before the show comes out?

-You technically don’t have to read all four and a half ACOTAR novels before the series comes out, but you definitely have the time to do so.
+You technically don’t have to read every ACOTAR novel before the series comes out, but you definitely have the time to do so.
 It is likely that the first season will only cover the first book, so you don’t have to rush through reading it.
 However, the second book in the series, A Court of Mist and Fury, is largely considered the best of the bunch, so why deny yourself the fun?
-Throne of Glass and Crescent City are definitely not required reading for the first season of ACOTAR.
+Throne of Glass and Crescent City are definitely not required reading for the first season of ACOTAR, though it could come in handy later on.